SATURDAY, JUNE 4, 2016

 4000–3100 BCE (900 years): The Uruk period existed in the protohistoric Early Bronze Age period in the history of Mesopotamia.
 This period saw the emergence of urban life in Mesopotamia.
 It was followed by the Sumerian civilization.
 The late Uruk period (34th to 32nd centuries) saw the gradual emergence of the cuneiform script and corresponds to the Early Bronze Age; it may also be called the Protoliterate period.

 3650–1450 BCE (2,200 years): Minoan civilization (mature period 2000–1450 BCE) was an Aegean Bronze Age civilization that arose on the island of Crete and other Aegean islands.
 Homer recorded that Crete once had 90 cities.
-The Minoan writing system remains unreadable, so 100% of information recorded in it lost.
+The Minoan writing system remains unreadable, so 100% of information recorded in it was lost.

 3500–1800 BCE (1,700 years): The Norte Chico civilization (also Caral or Caral-Supe civilization) was a complex pre-Columbian society that included as many as 30 major population centers in what is now the Norte Chico region of north-central coastal Peru.
 Since the early 21st century, it has been established as the oldest known civilization in the Americas.